nih-fmrif/NIMH_repro_2017_03/_episodes/13-tracking_changes_with_git.md

 - "`git add` puts files in the staging area."
 - "`git commit` saves the staged content as a new commit in the local repository."
 - "Always write a log message when committing changes."
-- "View previous commits using the "git log" command."
+- "View previous commits using the `git log` command."
 ---

 We can check the contents of the file that we previously saved in our project directory using the `%cat` magic: